Ncookiez/snowball-stats/README.md

 npm run comp
 ```

-If you encounter any RPC errors, wait 5 minutes before trying again.
-Some of these stats require a lot of calls to be made.
+If you encounter any RPC errors, wait 5 minutes before trying again, or change the RPC on `config.js`.